snotskie/ttrpg/site/src/characters.md

 You gain access to a vehicle of your choice appropriate to the setting and within reason.
 Whenever you would fail a Check or lose a Contest while operating this vehicle, protect yourself.
 The amount you protect yourself by depends on the vehicle and the Stat used, ranging from $+0$ to $+dc4$.
 If this vehicle is lost, stolen, or destroyed, replacing it may require time and effort. *This Ability requires and extends Licensed Driver.*

-### Blessed by Copilots
+### Blessèd Convey

 While transporting others, you may designate one or more other characters you are transporting.
 When they Help you during that transport, their costs to do so are reduced by ①. *This Ability requires and extends Licensed Driver.*

 ---

-### Blessed by Steadfastness
+### Blessèd Steadfastness

 Up to once per session, when you fail a Check or lose a Contest by $5$ or more, gain a Blessing.

-### Blessed by Family
+### Blessèd Family

 You may attack recklessly to defend your loved ones, using Home for a violent Contest instead of Hurt as usual.
 This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.
-Then this ability cannot be activated again until you spend ④ to recharge it. *This Ability requires and extends Blessed by Steadfastness.*
+Then this ability cannot be activated again until you spend ④ to recharge it. *This Ability requires and extends Blessèd Steadfastness.*

-### Blessed by Charity
+### Blessèd Charity

 When you visit a place of religious or spiritual importance, you may spend any number of ① as a donation or act of service to the place.
-The more spent this way, the greater a possible later boon may be, determined by the DM. *This Ability requires and extends Blessed by Steadfastness.*
+The more spent this way, the greater a possible later boon may be, determined by the DM. *This Ability requires and extends Blessèd Steadfastness.*

-!!! details "DM Note: Blessed by Charity's Boon"
+!!! details "DM Note: Blessèd Charity's Boon"
-    How you rule the boon given by the "Blessed by Charity" ability may vary by session, setting, scene, or even be determined in the moment when the players need it most.
+    How you rule the boon given by the "Blessèd Charity" ability may vary by session, setting, scene, or even be determined in the moment when the players need it most.

     However, some ideas are: